hugoalh/scan-virus-ghaction/README.md

 `<Boolean = True>` Whether to update the ClamAV official assets before scan anything.

+> [!IMPORTANT]
-> **⚠️ Important:** It is recommended to keep this enable to have the latest ClamAV official assets.
+> It is recommended to keep this enable to have the latest ClamAV official assets.

 ### `clamav_unofficialassets_use`